georgebv/pyextremes/docs/user-guide/6-return-periods.md

   If not provided, then it is calculated as median distance between extreme values.

 ??? note
 You can get the `data` variable referenced above by running the following code:

     ```python
     data = pd.read_csv(
         "battery_wl.csv",
         index_col=0,
         parse_dates=True,
-        squeeze=True,
-    )
+    ).squeeze()
     data = (
         data
         .sort_index(ascending=True)